alfredo-petri/csharp-console-calculator/README.md

 ## Description

-This is a **C# console calculator project**, developed to strengthen fundamental programming concepts such as conditional structures, input/output handling, arithmetic operations, and code organization using methods.
-The calculator performs basic operations like addition, subtraction, multiplication, and division, and can be easily extended with new features.
-The project is version-controlled on GitHub as part of my learning portfolio and is ideal for beginners looking to understand the logic behind simple and functional C# applications.
+This is a C# console calculator application, developed to strengthen core programming concepts such as conditional logic, method organization, user input handling, and arithmetic operations.
+The program provides a menu-driven interface where users can select from four basic operations—addition, subtraction, multiplication, division, and see results directly in the console.
+The project uses structured methods to separate logic clearly and is version-controlled on GitHub as part of my learning portfolio.
+It’s ideal for beginners who want to understand how to build interactive console applications in C#.

 ## Features

+- Interactive menu with numeric input for selecting operations
-- Basic arithmetic operations: addition, subtraction, multiplication, and division
+- Suport for the four basic arithmetic operations: addition, subtraction, multiplication, and division
+- Input handling for two float numbers
-- Simple console interface
+- Simple and clear output of calculation results
+- Option to exit the application gracefully
 - Clean and organized code structure
-- Easily extensible for future improvements
+- Code structured using modular methods for clarity and reusability

 ## Prerequisites